jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 The error is due to Django's failure to locate the runtime library `libmysqlclient.21.dylib` (or an earlier version if using MySQL 5.x).
 This is due to the Mac OS [System Itegrity Protection](https://support.apple.com/en-us/HT204899) (SIP) which blocks write access to certain system directories such as `/usr`.
 Writing to `/usr/local` is however permitted.

-__WORKAROUND__: one workaround discussed on [stackoverflow](https://stackoverflow.com/questions/14363522/django-dev-server-error-image-not-found) is to create a number of symbolic links that point to `/usr/local`.
+:wink: one workaround discussed on [stackoverflow](https://stackoverflow.com/questions/14363522/django-dev-server-error-image-not-found) is to create a number of symbolic links that point to `/usr/local`.

 In my case I had to create symbolic links for `
 * `libmysqlclient.21.dylib`